All Products

 dns=none

-4. Reload the configuration file.
+4. Reload NetworkManager to apply the change:

 sudo systemctl reload NetworkManager